rnelson/vagrants/README.md

 from Vagrant.
 This allows you to specify any Vagrant configuration options you wish.

-This will set up a Vagrant VM with FreeBSD 10.1/amd64 and install Python 3.

 ## Bugs

 SSH sessions time out at the moment.
 May just be a keepalive setting, may be